Weapons Cache Case

 The Weapons Cache Case (Asekätkentä, Vapengömmoaffären) was a Finnish military plan to continue battle after the ceasefire in 1944, if needed.
 It concerned a secret and officially unsanctioned military operation following the end of combat on the Soviet–Finnish theater of WWII known as the Continuation War, where a large amount of Finnish Army weapons and equipment was hidden in caches scattered around the country.
+Despite its non-political nature, the operation took on a right-wing and clearly anti-communist tone through those who participated in the plan.

+Ultimately, 1,488 people were convicted for the operation, receiving prison sentences totaling nearly 400 years.
+Another suspect, Urho Lehtovaara, killed himself in custody.
+Dozens of Finnish soldiers fled the country to avoid prosecution, with 21 of them--including Alpo K. Marttinen--later moving to the United States.